boehlergerman/WappBot/README.md

 To start it is necessary to have a registered instance of whatsapp web, and then copy the code contained in the file WappBot.js (See the configuration section for more details, otherwise the code contains default settings).
 Once copied and configured correctly, open your browser console <kbd>F12</kbd> and paste the code.

+for more information go to the wiki - [WIKI](https://github.com/boehlergerman/WappBot/wiki)

 ### Prerequisites

 you must have a valid whatsapp account and access to whatsapp web